Menzoberranzan: The Academy

 Tier Breche, the famed academy of the dark elves, sits on a high plateau at the western end of the city, protected by guardians and fell magics, the Academy consist of three structures, Arach-Tinilith (The School of Lolth) Sorcere (The School of Wizards) and Melee Magthere (The School of Fighters).
 Presided over by the Matron Mistress of the Academy, all drow both common and noble are required to attend the academy.
 Students' length of education is dependent on their sex and occupation.
 Male Fighters will spend 10 years, male wizards will spend 30, and female priestesses will spend 50 years learning their profession.
-The majority of time is spent within their specific school; however each student will spend a portion of their last year at each of the other schools, gaining a basic understanding of the strengths and weakness of the other classes.
+The majority of time is spent within their specific school, but each student will spend a portion of their last year at each of the other schools, gaining a basic understanding of the strengths and weakness of the other classes.